Epipogium: Description

 Orchids in the genus Epipogium are leafless, terrestrial, mycotrophic herbs.
 They have a fleshy underground rhizome and the flowering stem is the only part above ground level.
 The flowering stem is pale-coloured, hollow, fleshy and bears a few to many drooping flowers and papery bracts.
 The flowers are yellowish white with violet or reddish brown markings and are short-lived.
 The sepals and petals are narrow and similar in size and shape to each other.
 The labellum is relatively broad and dished with a prominent spur at its base.

 Taxonomy and naming

 The genus Epipogium was first formally described in 1792 by Moritz Balthasar Borkhausen after an unpublished description by Johann Georg Gmelin and the description was published in Borkhausen's book Tentamen dispositionis Plantarum Germaniae seminiferarum.
 The name Epipogium is derived from the Ancient Greek epi (ἐπί) meaning "upon" or "on" and pōgōn (πώγων) meaning "beard", apparently referring to the labellum.

 List of species

-The following is a list of species of epipogium recognised by the World Checklist of Selected Plant Families as at October 2018:
+The following is a list of species of Epipogium recognised by Plants of the World Online as at October 2025: